grafana/Grafana-Alloy-for-Beginners/README.md

         regex         = "^(aws|gcp|azure)-.+"
         replacement   = "$1"
     }
-// drop the instance_id label.
+// drop the instance_id label from metrics
     rule {
         action  = // TO DO: Fill in the argument regex   = // TO DO: Fill in the argument